1. Home

 • the defence, your lawyer, or you if you are representing yourself.

-The trial is a hearing for which the prosecuting has to convince the judge beyond a reasonable doubt that you are guilty.
+The trial is a hearing for which the prosecuting attorney has to convince the judge beyond a reasonable doubt that you are guilty.

 The prosecuting attorney will attempt to show that you committed the offence charged, for example by: